 The Tudor version of Knebworth was made of brick - then an expensive and fashionable material - and featured large mullioned windows.
 The mansion stayed essentially unchanged for the next 3 centuries, but by the time Elizabeth Bulwer-Lytton took control in 1810 the old house was in dire condition.

-Nowadays Knebworth is most well known as venue for huge rock concerts, but on quieter days throughout the spring and summer you can wander in peace around the 25 acres of grounds, or the varied stately public rooms of this lived-in home.
+Nowadays Knebworth is most well known as a venue for huge rock concerts, and a staircase in the house is lined with posters from previous concerts, many of them signed by the performers.
+On quieter days throughout the spring and summer you can wander in peace around the 25 acres of grounds, or the varied stately public rooms of this lived-in home.

 About Knebworth House